 - The elective courses numbered in the 400s are colloquially called “upper-level electives.”
 These courses are generally smaller and more intense, require one or more of the core theory courses as prerequisites, and are appropriate for students further along in their study of economics.
 They tend to be slightly smaller discussion-based classes with 15 to 30 students.

 The current economics courses can be found on our courses webpage.

 - You join the community of students and faculty studying economics at Amherst.
 We think economics is an exciting subject, and we look forward to sharing our passion for it with you!
 We encourage you to talk with faculty and other students about economic theories and issues outside of class, around campus, and in office hours, and to broaden your engagement with economics beyond your classes.

 - You will be matched up with a departmental advisor who can help you navigate the economics curriculum and the liberal arts curriculum in the best way possible for you.
 This personal advising relationship is important!
 Remember that it is up to you to make the most of your economics major.
 Think about the academic and professional goals you wish to achieve, read up on the major requirements and course offerings, and plan ahead.

 - You will be included in department events such as seminars, lunches, or guest speakers – keep an eye out for announcements from the department and join us to do economics!

-To declare an economics major To process a declaration, an unofficial transcript and a declaration of major form are needed.
-If you plan to major in economics, you should declare the major as soon as you have made that decision.
+To declare an economics major If you plan to major in economics, you should declare the major as soon as you have made that decision.
 Economics major declarations should occur by the end of sophomore year, or by the end of junior year at the latest (even for those who are double majoring!) so that we can work together to design your optimal course of study.
 You must complete these steps to declare your economics major: